mathrabbit1028/lisp-interpreter/readme.md

   - Please check the error message and modify the source code.
   - Implemented errors:
     - parentheses error : parentheses are not well-matched.
-    - literal format error : given code does not match to required literal format.
+    - [token error] Given code does not match to required ( typename of blank ) format.
     - (More syntex errors will be supplemented as the project progresses.)
 - Also, in next week, I will create a CMake file for simplify compilation and execution.